 Get a real email address.

-Often as I drive around in Uk, Germany, and Ireland I see lots of small businesses promoting themselves on the side of company vehicles using some fantastic graphic designs, then they let themselves down with their email address: firstname.lastname@example.org or email@example.com.
-Now a Uk domain (and email account) costs a few pounds a year to register, go out and buy one for your company it looks far more professional and gives you an air of credibility that a free email account just doesn’t.
+Often as I drive around in Uk, Germany, and Ireland, I see lots of small businesses promoting themselves on the side of company vehicles using fantastic graphic designs.
+They let themselves down with their email address: firstname.lastname@example.org or email@example.com.
+Now a Uk domain (and email account) costs a few pounds a year to register; go out and buy one for your company.
+It looks far more professional and gives you an air of credibility that a free email account doesn't.

-If you do not know how to do this or have anyone who can help you set one up, please drop me a line, and I will help you set it up for free (you just pay the cost of domain and hosting).
-This way I can keep my sanity knowing there a few more small businesses out there no longer using free email for their business.
+If you do not know how to do this or have anyone who can help you set one up, please drop me a line, and I will help you set it up for free (you pay the cost of the domain and hosting).
+This way, I can keep my sanity knowing there are a few more small businesses out there no longer using free email for their business.

 Sins of Digital Marketing - Number 3

-Don’t just join any and all social media platforms just because you can.
+Don't just join all the social media platforms just because you can.

-There are lots of digital marketing / social media platforms out there, and most are free to join, don’t be tempted to join everyone just because you can.
+There are many digital marketing / social media platforms out there, and most are free to join, don't be tempted to join everyone just because you can.
 When choosing your social media platform, think strategically.
 These are some of the things worth considering;